 The company: The Hanover Insurance Group is a Massachusetts-based holding company for various property and casualty insurance firms that provide coverage for vehicles, houses, and small and mid-sized enterprises.

-Products: The Hanover is a sustainable insurance provider that offers a myriad of coverages for individuals and families, including auto, home, watercraft, recreational vehicles, valuables, and identity theft insurance.
+Products: The Hanover is an insurance provider that offers a myriad of coverages for individuals and families, including auto, home, watercraft, recreational vehicles, valuables, and identity theft insurance.
 The company has its very own distinctive brand of personal insurance for high-value homes and cars called “Prestige”.

 Business coverages include cyber, general liability, auto, marine, property, management liability, and worker’s compensation, among others.